The Great Escape

 Somewhere in Tacoma, Washington, people were pouring in the hip club Red Tiger to watch a famous band do a free gig, being dear friends with the owner.

-When the band started, customers drifted from the bar counter to jam.
+When the band started playing, customers drifted from the bar counter to join the jam.
 Prue Strauss, an attractive twenty-year old barmaid seized this opportunity to sneak a text to her brother.

 “That is a violation.”

 Prue jumped in surprise and hid her phone in her back pocket immediately.

 “I’m hoping you didn't give your number to a customer.
 I’d be really upset.”

 It was her twenty-seven year old, young and gorgeous grey-eyed boss, Red Klein.
 He was smiling.
 He always did so genuinely.

 You know how the saying goes human beings need inspiration to get by?
 Well, Red Klein was Prue’s, but only in her thoughts.

 “I’m sorry, Sir,” she said, red in the face.
 “It’s my brother.”

 “Can I get you a drink?”
 Prue smiled embarrassed.
 “The usual?” she guessed.